BMO Financial Group Leader of Tomorrow Scholarships

 Each year, awards valued at $16,000 will be given out to six exceptional Canadian high school graduates who demonstrate outstanding leadership potential and academic giftedness.

-Complete applications must be received by 11:59 p.m. on December 1st.
+Complete applications and all required documentation must be received by December 1st each year

 Visit our Financial Aid and Awards page to learn about additional opportunities.

 The University of Manitoba is a place where you can define who you really are.
 We don't just embrace big dreamers, we encourage them.
 We recognize the potential of our prospective students and have developed a program to promote strong leaders within the university community.
 The BMO Financial Group Leader of Tomorrow Scholarship program highlights exceptional high school graduates who combine outstanding leadership potential with academic giftedness.
 Each scholarship is valued at $16,000, allocated over four years of study.

 A total of nine awards will be given out to students entering any of the direct-entry programs of the University of Manitoba in September 2021.
 Six of the awards will be given to students graduating from a high school within Manitoba and Northwestern Ontario, and three of the awards will be given out at the national level to students graduating from a Canadian high school found outside of Manitoba.